debinz/hippocampus_cortex_gradient_youth/README.md

 1. `compute_gradient_avg_all.m`: This script computes group-averaged hippocampal-cortical connectome gradients, visualizes these gradients on mid-thickness surfaces, and tests the relationships between hippocampal gradients and AP/PD coordinates.

 2. `hippgrad_ctx_projection.m`: In this script, the cortical projection of hippocampal gradients is computed.
-It also visualizes the group-averaged projection map and tests the relationships between cortical projection maps and cortical functional hierarchy.
+It also visualizes the group-averaged projection map and tests the relationships between cortical projection maps and cortical functional hierarchy (FH).

 3. `hippvol_eigenmode_calculation.sh`: This script computes the Laplacian eigenmodes for each individual hippocampus.

 4. `compute_gradient_geometry_coupling.m` This script computes the coupling between individual hippocampal gradients and their geometric eigenmodes.
 It visualizes the group-averaged geometric eigenmodes and tests the relationships between group-averaged geometric eigenmodes and group-level functional gradients.

+5. `G_feat_age_gam.R`: This script fits the developmental trajectories of explained variance and distribution characteristics corresponding to hippocampal gradients.

+6. `Mye_bins_age_gam_HCD.R`: This script fits the developmental trajectories of mean T1w/T2w intensity within each of the uniform partitioned bins along the group-averaged myelin content axis.

+7. `G_bins_age_gam_HCD.R`: This script fits the developmental trajectories of mean gradient values within each of the uniform  partitioned bins along the group-averaged myelin content axis.

+8. `G_CTX_FH_age_gam.R`: This script examines the developmental pattern of the association  between individual gradient projections and the adult cortical FH map.

+9. `G_CTX_proj_LR_age_gam.R`: This script characterizes the maturational changes in the hippocampal gradient projections in individual cortical regions.

+10. `EigMod_G_age_gam.R`: This script fits the age-related trajectory of the coupling between hippocampal geometric modes and their corresponding gradients.

 Additionally, intermediate processing results produced by the above scripts are included in `Results/`.
 These include group-averaged hippocampal-cortical connectivity and corresponding gradients, group-averaged cortical projections of hippocampal gradients, and group-averaged hippocampal geometric eigenmodes.